zer0glitch/collector/README.md

-# galaxy
+# Ansible Collection - codesparta.collector

-Prototype CodeSparta Ansible Galaxy Collection
+Documentation for the collection.